How to Re-Pair Bluetooth Earbuds for Stereo Sound on Windows: Step-by-Step Guide

 • Step 2: Expand the Bluetooth section.

-• Step 3: Right-click on your Bluetooth adapter and select Update driver.
+• Step 3: Right-click your Bluetooth adapter and select Update driver.

 • Step 4: Choose Search automatically for updated driver software.